 Dr. Kevin R. Campbell, MD, FACC, a cardiologist who specializes in the diagnosis and treatment of heart rhythm disorders, told The Daily Meal, “It is important to be aware of foods that are more likely to affect our blood pressure in a negative way.
-Many social activities involve eating and drinking with friends and family, and so it is essential to understand which foods to avoid and which foods should be approached with moderation.
+Many social activities involve eating and drinking with friends and family, and so it is essential to understand which foods to avoid and which foods should be approached with moderation.”

 “By working closely with your doctor to modify your diet, you can prevent many of the negative health consequences of high blood pressure,” Campbell concluded.
 Limiting your intake of these foods could help, since they could be putting your blood pressure through the roof.